raghavbansal27/Quick-Weather/README.md

    * Open cmd
    * Go to the file location using cd
    * Write :> python quickWeather.py location
+   Or you can even create a batch file :)

 2. In Linux:
    * Open terminal